treeford11/who-wants-to-be-a-millionaire/README.md

 # Web-Quiz-Game
-Guess the Flag is an offline-friendly web quiz game built with HTML5, CSS3, JavaScript, PHP, JSON, and Bootstrap.
-It uses Unicode emoji flags to test your geographic knowledge.
-Fully compatible with touchscreen, keyboard, mouse, and gamepad, with responsive design and score saving functionality.
+Who Wants To Be A Millionaire is an interactive web quiz game inspired by the famous TV show.
+Built with HTML5, CSS3, JavaScript, PHP, and JSON, it features animated lifelines, real-time scoring, and a responsive, multi-device interface (keyboard, touchscreen, mouse, and gamepad).